 Villoldo was a charismatic performer who told stories whilst singing, often adding his guitar and harmonica too!
 He recorded his songs on phonographs and records.

-In 1903 he wrote one of his most famous pieces El Choclo, an example of this can be watched below from YouTube.
+In 1903 he wrote one of his most famous pieces El Choclo, which we have on music-scores.com.
+An example of this can be watched below from YouTube.

 Villoldo wrote the lyrics for the Tango ‘La morocha’.
 These simple lyrics were written in haste for the Uruguayan Tango Pianist, Enrique Saborido before setting off on his trip to Europe.
 Following this La ‘morocha’ became the first popular Tango in Europe.

-He unified two of Argentines national components – The Tango and The Gaucho.
+He unified two of Argentinas national components – The Tango and The Gaucho.

-On music-scores.com we have over twenty arrangements of Ángel Villoldo Sheet Music.
+On music-scores.com we have over twenty arrangements of Ángel Villoldo Sheet Music all in PDF format.